wangyichen1064431086/NEXT/README.md

 `brew cleanup` to delete downloaded cache to the latest version.

+### Install latest node.

+If you have `homebrew` installed, run `brew install node`.
+Otherwise go to [Node.js](https://nodejs.org/en/) to download the binary installer.
+The latest version as of this writing is 5.9.1.

 ### Show path and hidden files in Finder

 - Show path at the top of Finder: